.png)

 Q3.
 What are the key sections of the OET exam?

-The OET exam consists of sections on Listening, Reading, Writing, and Speaking, each tailored to assess language skills in a healthcare context.
+The OET exam consists of Listening, Reading, Writing, and Speaking sections, each tailored to assess language skills in a healthcare context.

 Q4.
 Why is quality study material important for OET preparation?

-Quality study material is essential for effective preparation, providing relevant content, realistic practice scenarios, and skill enhancement for success in the exam.
+Quality study material is essential for adequate preparation; It provides relevant content, realistic practice scenarios, and skill enhancement for success in the exam.

 Q5.
 How does customized study material benefit medical professionals?